-If you are looking for a true glow in the dark mark, unfortunately there is a catch to either methodologies and they each require specific conditions in order to glow in the dark.
+If you are looking for a true glow in the dark mark, unfortunately there is a catch to either methodologies.
+They each require specific conditions in order to glow in the dark.
 Nevertheless, these may work for you if you can provide the condition's necessary.

 Products such as the Sakura® Glow in the Dark Solid Marker make use of a phosphorescent pigmentation.
 Like all phosphorescent materials, they need to be regularly exposed to UV light, likely from the sun, in order to retain their luminescence in the dark.
 After a while of not being exposed to sunlight, the glow will wear off.
 This is why the application of marking with glow in the dark markers in deep warehouses or storage facilities are problematic.
 They are always dark.

 Even after regular exposure to direct sunlight, the marks made with Phosphorescent paint will lose their phosphorescence over time.
 The industrial application of this kind of product with the materials available are very limited and unreliable.
 Arro-mark® recognizes this and chooses not to market or produce such a low quality product to our industrial customer base.

 Fluorescent Markers such as our fluorescent alcohol-based paint markers and fluorescent water-based paint markers glow in the dark because of their ability to reflect the ultraviolet or UV light.
 Lamps that exclusively emit UV light, otherwise known as black-lights, do not emit light that are visible to the human eye.
 This is because it is outside the spectrum of visible light.
 However, if a material has a color or pigmentation with the ability to reflect UV light, the process of reflection bends the frequency of the light reflected to partially show up in the visible range of light frequency.
 This usually takes on the appearance of a faint blue.